2000 Iowa Hawkeyes football team: Iowa State

-Nebraska
+at No. 1 Nebraska

 Despite being 42-point underdogs, Iowa marched for a touchdown on their opening possession to take a 7-0 lead.
 Later in the first half, the Hawkeyes closed within 14-13 after Nate Kaeding's second field goal.
 Nebraska stretched the margin with a long touchdown pass on the final play of the first half and two touchdowns in the final 1:27 of the game.

 Indiana

 Michigan State

 The Hawkeyes snapped a 13-game losing streak in capturing Coach Ferentz's first Big Ten win.